Tag Archive for: dog boundary training

 • Double gate security in larger gardens

-How Do You Stop a Dog Running Away From the Garden?
+How to Stop a Dog Escaping and Running Away?

 Stopping escape behaviour requires a layered approach: